-Sometimes, lesser known musicians are responsible for direction that music takes.
+Sometimes, lesser known musicians are responsible for the direction that music takes.

 Anderson Meade Lewis – better known as Meade Lux Lewis (the “Lux” is a childhood nickname that stuck) – is considered one of the main developers of boogie-woogie piano.
 Others are Jimmy Yancey, Pete Johnson and Lewis childhood friend Albert Ammons.